Aetherinox/obi-sync-docs/README.md

 In order for your new self-hosted Publish and Sync server to function properly, you must install a plugin to your copy of Obsidian.md

 ### Install with WGET
-First create a new folder for the plugin and enter that folder:
+Create a new folder for the plugin and enter the folder:

 ```shell
 cd /path/to/vault/.obsidian
 mkdir -p plugins/custom-sync-plugin && cd plugins/custom-sync-plugin
 ```

-Then use `wget` to download the plugin files:
+Use `wget` to download the plugin files:

 ```shell
 wget https://github.com/acheong08/rev-obsidian-sync-plugin/raw/master/main.js https://github.com/acheong08/rev-obsidian-sync-plugin/raw/master/manifest.json